-- (1) All applications for registration of a new or relocated drug outlet shall be accompanied by the required fees as set forth in 855-110-0007. - (2) Application shall specify the location of the drug outlet.
-When the applicant is not the owner of the business, the application shall indicate the owner and the applicant's affiliation with the owner: - (a) If the owner is a partnership or other multiple owner, the names of the partners or persons holding the five largest interests shall be indicated on the application; - (b) If the owner is a corporation, the name filed shall be the same as filed with the Corporation Commissioner.
-The name of the corporation, the names of the corporation officers and the names of the stockholders who own the five largest interests shall be indicated on the application; - (c) Upon request by the Board, the applicant shall furnish such information as required by the Board regarding the partners, stockholders, or other persons not named in the application. - (3) All registration renewal applications shall be accompanied by the annual fee and contain the same information required in subsections (2)(a), (b) and (c) of this rule. - (4) If the annual registration fee referred to in section (1) of this rule is not paid by January 31 of the current year, a delinquent fee as set forth in OAR 855-110-0007 shall be included with the application for registration renewal. - (5) A change of ownership or location requires a new application, fee and registration within 15 days of the change. - (6) The registration certificate is issued to a person or firm and is nontransferable.
-Additions or deletions of a partner/partners shall be considered as a change of ownership. - (7) The registration fee cannot be prorated. - (8) No non-prescription drug or medicinal gas authorized to be sold at retail under this registration shall be sold, given away, or otherwise disposed of until application has been approved and a certificate of registration issued.
-There shall be three types of drug outlet registrations: - (a) Class A shall be for all outlets distributing more than six non-prescription drugs; - (b) Class B shall be for all outlets distributing six or less non-prescription drugs; - (c) Class C shall be for all outlets distributing medicinal gases. - (9) If there is more than one drug outlet under the same roof and each outlet is independently operated by different owners, a separate registration shall be obtained for each outlet.
+(1) All applications for registration of a new or relocated proprietary drug outlet shall be accompanied by the required fees as set forth in 855-110-0007.

+(2) Application shall specify the location of the proprietary drug outlet.
+When the applicant is not the owner of the business, the application shall indicate the owner and the applicant's affiliation with the owner:

+(a) If the owner is a partnership or other multiple owner, the names of the partners or persons holding the five largest interests shall be indicated on the application.

+(b) If the owner is a corporation, the name filed shall be the same as filed with the Corporation Commissioner.
+The name of the corporation, the names of the corporation officers and the names of the stockholders who own the five largest interests shall be indicated on the application.

+(c) Upon request by the Board, the applicant shall furnish such information as required by the Board regarding the partners, stockholders, or other persons not named in the application.

+(3) All registration renewal applications shall be accompanied by the annual fee and contain the same information required in subsections (2)(a), (b) and (c) of this rule.

+(4) If the annual registration fee referred to in section (1) of this rule is not paid by January 31 of the current year, a delinquent fee as set forth in OAR 855-110-0007 shall be included with the application for registration renewal.

+(5) A change of ownership or location requires a new application, fee and registration within 15 days of the change .

+(6) The registration certificate is issued to a person or firm and is non-transferable.
+Additions or deletions of a partner/partners shall be considered as a change of ownership.

+(7) The registration fee cannot be prorated.

+(8) No nonprescription drug or medical gas authorized to be sold at retail under this registration shall be sold, given away, or otherwise disposed of until application has been approved and a certificate of registration issued.
+There shall be four types of drug outlet registrations:

+(a) Class A shall be for all outlets except those that own more than one vending machine distributing more than six nonprescription drugs.

+(b) Class B shall be for all outlets except those that own more than one vending machine distributing six or less nonprescription drugs.

+(c) Class C shall be for all outlets distributing medicinal gases.

+(d) Class D shall be for all outlets with more than one vending machine distributing nonprescription drugs.

+Explanation: The intention of this section is that an owner of a single vending machine that contains over-the-counter medications can register as either a Class A or Class B outlet based on the number of medications in the machine.
+The owner of more than one vending machine that contains over-the-counter medications shall register as a Class D outlet and inform the Board of their locations.

+(9) If there is more than one drug outlet under the same roof and each outlet is independently operated by different owners, a separate registration shall be obtained for each outlet.